tgreenidge/portfolio/_posts/blog/2015-11-05-twitter-keys-heroku.markdown

 In Node.js, prepending environment variables with "process.env." allows your server to access parameters from the environment the app is running on.
 For example, since the twitter consumer key variable was set up as "TWITTER_CONSUMER_KEY" on heroku, to access when deployed, twitter.consumer_key will be mapped to process.env.TWITTER_CONSUMER_KEY.
 If running on our local server, the consumer key may be accessed using keys.consumer_keys as explained before.

-As you may recall, "||" is the "OR" operator in javascript.
+As you may recall, the double pipe is the "OR" operator in javascript.
 Hence, for each property of the twitter instantiation below, you tell the server - "Get me the variables that were set up on Heroku, if running on Heroku, or the ones that were set up for local server, if running on the local machine."

 {% highlight javascript %}